✓ Updated May 2026

 Quick Answer:

 For a truly captivating Toulouse experience, aim for late spring, specifically May and June.
 Imagine strolling through the pink-hued city under a gentle sun, the air alive with the scent of blooming jacarandas and the cheerful buzz of outdoor cafes.
-The longer daylight hours are perfect for exploring the Canal du Midi or witnessing the mesmerizing golden sunsets paint the Garonne River.
-Alternatively, September and early October offer a delightful reprieve from the summer heat, with crisp air ideal for savoring the local markets and enjoying the city's vibrant cultural scene before the winter months settle in.
+The longer daylight hours are perfect for exploring the Canal du Midi or catching mesmerizing golden sunsets over the Garonne River.
+Alternatively, September and early October offer a delightful reprieve from the summer heat, with crisp air and the chance to enjoy the city's vibrant markets before the winter months bring a quieter, more introspective charm.

 Best Months to Visit: